kahrendt/microWakeWord/README.md

 We generate samples using [Piper sample generator](https://github.com/rhasspy/piper-sample-generator).

 The generated samples are augmented before or during training to increase variability.
-There are precomputed spectrogram features for various negative datasets available on [Hugging Face](https://huggingface.co/datasets/kahrendt/microwakeword).
+There are pre-generated spectrogram features for various negative datasets available on [Hugging Face](https://huggingface.co/datasets/kahrendt/microwakeword).

 Please see the ``basic_training_notebook.ipynb`` notebook to see how a model is trained.
 This notebook will produce a model, but it will most likely not be usable!
 Training a usable model requires a lot of experimentation, and that notebook is meant to serve only as a starting point for advanced users.